Mehrdad261/Mehrdad261/README.md

 Infrastructure Automation: Leveraging Terraform, Ansible, and scripting to automate deployments and improve efficiency.

-System Administration: Deep experience with Windows Server, Linux (RedHat/Ubuntu), and VMware virtualization.
+System Administration: Deep experience with Windows Server, Linux (RedHat/Ubuntu), and VMware virtualisation.

 Project Leadership: A strong ability to lead projects and troubleshoot complex technical challenges effectively.